 I don’t believe in grades but am required to give them.
 I believe in effort, engagement, cultivating insights, collaboration, and sustained work.
 I also believe in regular self-evaluation and giving feedback.
 And getting feedback from “others” is also essential.
-So, attendance is important.
+So, attendance is absolutely important.
 So is working in groups.
-And honest engagement with each other, are imperative.
+And honest engagement with each other, and the Collaboratory staff are imperative.
 We are all en-culturated within various powerful culturally normative systems and our senses are habituated to find comfort and meaning within them.
 Yet, meaning cannot just be found in the “head” but must integrate “heart” and “soul,” smell, taste, touching with the Western “higher” senses of sight and sound, right and left, upper and lower, and in how we live our lives and practice our theories.
 This, to me, is what critical cross-cultural researchers are made of.

 Your grade will be based on your critical, honest self-assessment and if we agree.
 A realistic self-awareness of your strengths and areas for improvement is key in this process.
 I’ll be asking you to write self-evaluations for the mid-term grade and at the end of the term.
 Attendance and participation, in class and online, are key.
 The effort you put in and how gained insights shift and deepen your understanding will be what you’ll be asked to measure yourself against.